-- (i) While filling up this information we must keep in mind that we have to report here only those exports which have been made against LUT/ Bond without payment of any tax under the GST law. - (ii) In table 5A, since the taxpayer must report export of goods or services made under bond or LUT without payment of tax, the corresponding columns of Central tax, State/ Union Territory tax, Integrated tax and Cess shall remain freeze. - (iii) The taxpayers shall identify the cases wherein, the facility of LUT was withdrawn due to any default on the part of a taxpayer and exports were made on payment of integrated tax so that the two can be reported in appropriate Tables as per the requirements of GSTR 9.
+- (i) While filling up this information we must keep in mind that we have to report here only those exports which are made outside the country and which have been made against LUT/ Bond without payment of any tax under the GST law. - (ii) In this Table 5A, since the taxpayer must report export of goods or services made under bond or LUT without payment of tax, therefore the corresponding columns of Central tax, State/ Union Territory tax, Integrated tax and Cess shall remain freeze. - (iii) The taxpayers shall identify the cases wherein, the facility of LUT was withdrawn due to any default on part of taxpayer and the exports were made on payment of integrated tax so that the two can be reported in appropriate Tables as per the requirements of GSTR 9.